derek-baker/nys-assessment-grievance-app/README.md

 <br>

 **What is this?** This is an app that allows for digitization of a real property assessment grievance process managed by a municipal government in New York State.
-For more info, please see [this link](https://derek-baker.github.io/).

 <br>